The two most important factors when comparing live TV streaming plans are the monthly price and the channel lineup.

 Here are some examples:

-- AT&T TV carries Bally regional sports networks that other services have dropped.
+- DIRECTV STREAM carries Bally regional sports networks that other services have dropped.

 - Sling TV is the cheapest way to get ESPN with the Sling Orange plan.